slhshamloo/slhshamloo.github.io/_pages/cv.md

 ---
 layout: cv
 permalink: /cv/
-title: CV
+title: cv
 nav: true
-nav_order: 1
+nav_order: 4
-cv_pdf: SalehShamlooCV.pdf
+cv_pdf: example_pdf.pdf
-description: You can view my curriculum vitae / résumé here.
-To download a brief version, click the button with the PDF label.
+description: This is a description of the page.
+You can modify it in 'pages/_cv.md'.
+You can also change or remove the top pdf download button.
 ---